 You can also make your iced hibiscus by cold brewing it.
 This takes a longer time than making the concentrate but it’s also easier.

-- Leave it into the refrigerator overnight.
+- Leave it in the refrigerator overnight.

-- Add some lemon or lime juice.
+- Add some lemon or lime juice and sugar and stir.

 - Pour into glasses through a strainer.